-20 4 Conclusions
+4 Conclusions

 OCPs, 16 in number were monitored from 82 sampling sites in the Ganga river basin.
 These included mountainous and the great plains of the Ganga basin.
-The results revealed that different types of OCPs predominate in different regions depending upon land use pattern and differential past use of the OCPs for agricultural and public health programme.
+The results revealed that different types of OCPs predominate in different regions depending upon the land use pattern and differential past use of the OCPs for agricultural and public health programme.
 Since, there is not even a single report on the levels of OCPs representing the entire Ganga stretch; the present findings could be effectively used in understanding the present status of the river.
 The comparative analysis of present study to the previous reports, showed the decline trend in OCPs contamination in the river water, which is a good sign at environmental and ecological front.
-The ban on the use of various OCPs has shown a positive sign for river health, but as these compounds are highly lipophillic, thus it becomes quite necessary to monitor these compounds contin-

-- 5 uously in the river stretch.
-There is a wide gap in the time line of the continuous reporting of OCPs levels and thus, it is recommend to frequently monitor the river quality for OCPs contamination with changing land-use pattern, pesticide formulation, climatic conditions and ecological and environmental sense of the society.
-Decreasing trends in the OCPs contamination levels in Ganges water was also confirmed.
-The banned or - restricted use of OCPs and increasing environmental awareness regarding pesticide application in farmers may be the possible contributor for this declining trend.
-The maximum total pesticide concentration in individual sample (0.17 μg l-1, Son river sample from Koilwar) was less than 0.2 μg l-1 for all the samples against a safe drinking water limit of 0.5 μg l-1 by European Union (EU) and 1 μg l-1 of Bureau of Indian Standards (BIS).
-The low (ng l-1) concentration in river indicates the wise use of pesticide in the - 15 (BIS).
-The low (fight) concentration in fiver indicates the wise use of pesticide in the area but the higher detection rate of endosulfan group pesticide in the UP stretch which receive agricultural runoff from Indo-Gangtic plains is of significant concern.
-The recent temporary ban on use of endosulfan for agricultural use by Supreme Court of India (Writ petition 213, 2011), is a precautionary and appreciable step towards conserving the water resources from the further BOP contamination. - 20 the water resources from the further POP contamination.
+The ban on the use of various OCPs has shown a positive sign for river health, but as these compounds are highly lipophillic, thus it becomes quite necessary to monitor these compounds continuously in the river stretch.
+There is a wide gap in the timeline of the continuous reporting of OCPs levels and thus, it is recommended to frequently monitor the river quality for OCPs contamination with changing land-use pattern, pesticide formulation, climatic conditions and ecological and environmental sense of the society.
+The decreasing trends in the OCPs contamination levels in Ganges water were also confirmed.
+The banned or restricted use of OCPs and increasing environmental awareness regarding pesticide application in farmers may be the possible contributor to this declining trend.
+The maximum total pesticide concentration in individual sample $(0.17 \,\mu g L^{-1})$, Son river sample from Koilwar) was less than 0.2 μg L-1 for all the samples against a safe drinking water limit of $0.5 \,\mu g \, L^{-1}$ by European Union (EU) and $1 \,\mu g \, L^{-1}$ of Bureau of Indian Standards (BIS).
+Lower concentration $(ng L^{-1})$ of pesticides in rivers indicates the wise use of pesticide in the area but the higher detection rate of endosulfan group pesticide in the UP stretch which receives agricultural runoff from Indo-Gangetic plains are of significant concern.
+The recent temporary ban on the use of endosulfan for agricultural use by the Supreme Court of India (Writ petition no 213/2011), is a precautionary and an appreciable step towards conserving the water resources from the further POP contamination.

 Acknowledgements.
-Authors are thankful to D. P. Singh, Former Chief Engineer UP Jal Nigam, S. Z. S. Tabish, SE CPWD and their staff for their help during sampling campaigns.
+Authors are thankful to D. P. Singh, Former Chief Engineer UP Jal Nigam, S. Z. S. Tabish, SE CPWD, S. K. Gupta, N. S. Maurya and Pooja Srivastava for their help during sampling campaigns.
 One of the authors (Pravin K. Mutiyar) is also thankful to University Grants Commission (UGC), New Delhi (India) for providing financial assistance in the form of Junior Research Fellowship (JRF) to conduct this work.